alexsoto-harness/transactionprocessing/docs/extensions.md

 <!-- prettier-ignore -->
 ???+ note "How do I get support?"
-    You can get support by contacting the BNC Platform Engineering team or by visiting the [Runbooks](sub-page.md) for troubleshooting tips.
+    You can get support by contacting the Harness Platform Engineering team or by visiting the [Runbooks](sub-page.md) for troubleshooting tips.